 Kjetil Otter Olsen holds a degree in Computer Science from University of Oslo.
 During his studies he started to work with IT at the university and worked part-time with teaching, networks and PCs.
 After his studies he started working full time for the university IT-department (USIT) with telefony and networks, including work with NIX, UNINETT and NORDUnet.
 From 1996 Kjetil took over the responsibility for the network-department, and also NIX.
 From 1991 to 1995 he was also a co-founder and part-time employee of Oslonett, the first Norwegian ISP for private customers.
 Today Kjetil is Assistant IT-Director at University of Oslo with the overall responsibility for all IT-operations at the university, including NIX.

 Kurt Erik has a broad background in engineering and business development of ISP and worldwide carrier networks.
 He has spent the past 20 years working actively in the Internet community in several varied roles.
 In 2002 he became CEO of Netnod and has continued with his diverse commitments to the Internet community in addition to this role.
-Kurt Erik has played an important part in Netnod’s growth and has overseen the company develop from a small IXP hosting local networks to an International Internet infrastructure organisation with over 100 IXP customers and over 50 DNSNODE locations worldwide, until his departure in 2015.
+Kurt Erik has played an important part in Netnod's growth and has overseen the company develop from a small IXP hosting local networks to an International Internet infrastructure organisation with over 100 IXP customers and over 50 DNSNODE locations worldwide, until his departure in 2015.
 Kurt Erik is a dedicated WG Chair for RIPE where he has served as NCC-Services WG Chair since 2004.
-He was also the chair of Euro-IX from 2003 to 2019 and is now vice chair.
+He has also been the chairman of Euro-IX since 2003.
 He is a regular and appreciated speaker at several International Internet conferences such as RIPE, APRICOT and Nanog.
 Previously Kurt Erik has chaired the Multi6, shim6 and v6ops WGs in the IETF.
 He is also the co-author of two RFCs.
 Kurt Erik has served as a member of the Internet Architecture Board between 2005-2009.
 Over the years Kurt Erik has participated actively in the development, standardisation and deployment of IPv6 in the IETF and various other operational forums.
 In addition Kurt Erik served as an adviser to the Swedish Minister of Information Technology and Energy cooperating with Anna-Karin Hatt and the Swedish Minister of foreign affairs, Carl Bildt.
 Between 2006 and 2008 Kurt Erik also served on the Expert Panel of Data retention directive for Ministry of Justice.

 Ondrej graduated from the Faculty of Mathematics and Physics at Charles University in Prague, majoring in Computer Science, and the University of Pittsburgh - Joseph M. Katz Graduate School of Business (MBA).
 During his studies at Charles University, he began working at IPEX Inc., where he later worked as a technical director and board member.
 Since December 2004 Ondrej has been executive director of the association.
 Besides the performance of his duties in the CZ.NIC he is also active on the boards of the Association NIX.CZ (Neutral Internet Exchange), Euro-IX (European Internet Exchange Association), and DNS OARC (The Domain Name System Analysis and Operations Research Center), of which he is chairman.
 In the past, Andrew served as an active board member of ccNSO (Country Code Names Supporting Organisation) within ICANN (ICANN); He currently sits in a significant and prestigious Advisory Committee on Safety and Stability (SSAC).
 Ondrej Filip also worked in the Multistakeholder Advisory Group, an advisory body to the UN Secretary General for Internet Governance Forum.
 In his spare time he enjoys playing basketball or programs opensource software.
 Ondrej speaks fluent English, he also speaks German.